This site requires a more recent version of Adobe Flash Player to function properly.

 High Market Share in Large ERP Market

-We believe SAP may lose market share in future due to
+On the flipside, we believe SAP may lose market share in future due to

 - Better innovative efforts taken by its competitors.